South Hill rapist Kevin Coe wants out.

 The Attorney General’s Office in Olympia said it had just received the lawsuit and will review it but pledged to oppose Coe’s petition for release.“Our attorneys will urge the court to reject it and maintain Mr. Coe’s status as a committed sexually violent predator,” said Janelle Guthrie, a spokeswoman for Attorney General Bob Ferguson.

 The state Supreme Court rejected a similar appeal in 2012, though two justices expressed concern about rape victims whose crimes were never prosecuted being allowed to testify at the civil commitment proceeding.

 Coe was arrested in 1981 following dozens of rapes attributed to the so-called South Hill rapist.

-The new federal suit was filed Dec.
-26 in Tacoma and Coe is serving as his own lawyer.
+Coe filed the federal lawsuit Dec.
+26 in Tacoma.
+He is serving as his own lawyer.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.

 Subscribe to the Coronavirus newsletter

 Get the day’s latest Coronavirus news delivered to your inbox by subscribing to our newsletter.